Skip to content

 • Docs-Agent Satellite Service: Introduced a new docs-agent satellite service to provide dedicated documentation capabilities alongside agent workflows (consolidated from commits 092ffde, 58f21c2, fd1b1e2).

-• Shared Directory Management UI: Added web UI support for managing and viewing grove shared directories (commit 7d7acfb).
+• Shared Directory Management UI: Added web UI support for managing and viewing project shared directories (commit 7d7acfb).

 • Terminal & UX Enhancements: Enabled tmux mouse mode by default for better terminal interactivity and introduced a custom Scion bell icon for browser notifications (commits c915da9, 343382e).